ozzeau/simypa/README.md

 ## What It Does

 It’s basically a digital signature playground with some fancy features like multi-stroke drawing, outline detection, and real-time coordinate tracking.
 Not perfect, but it gets the job done.

+## Works Awful for Mobile Right Now

+Panning function conflicts with existing mobile panning behavior, rendering a significant portion of the application's features unusable.
+Will probably fix at some point later.